Social and Ethics Committee report

 - Environment, health and public safety, including the impact of the Group's activities and services

-- employment relationships, and its contribution towards the educational development of its employees.
+- Employment relationships and the Group's contribution towards the educational development of its employees

-The Social and Ethics Committee examines the application of the Group's Code of Conduct which provides a framework of ethics that is applied across the Group.
+The Social and Ethics Committee examines the application of the Group's Code of Conduct which provides a framework of "how we do business" in an honest and ethical way across the Group.
 On an annual basis, the Group conducts Code of Conduct training and all employees are required to complete it.
-The committee reviewed reports from the subsidiaries relating to Code of Conduct training and anti-bribery and corruption.
+The committee reviews reports from the subsidiaries relating to Code of Conduct training and anti-bribery and corruption.

 Health and safety reports are reviewed annually by the committee and at least quarterly at the subsidiary level.